 Travel in Spring or Fall

-The best time for pets to travel is the Spring or Fall when temperatures are not extremely hot or cold, no matter how you choose to transport your pet.
+The best time for pets to travel is in the spring or fall, when temperatures are not extremely hot or cold, no matter how you choose to transport your pet.
 Temperatures matter when it comes to your pet’s safety and comfort.

 Travel During Non-Holiday Periods

-Book your flight on a Tuesday or Wednesday when demands on the cargo hold are not as excessive.
-If driving, traffic will be lighter on these days.
-If you are traveling for Thanksgiving or Christmas, go several days early before the rush and return during the week after the holiday.
+Drive or book your flight on a Tuesday or Wednesday when demands on the cargo hold are not as excessive.
+If you drive, traffic will be lighter these days.
+If you are traveling for a holiday like Thanksgiving or Christmas, go several days early before the rush and return during the week after the holiday, if possible.
+Be prepared to leave early and avoid rush-hour traffic.

 Drive or Fly Directly

 Unless you are traveling in an RV, get to your destination as soon as you can so you can introduce your pet to a stable environment.
-If flying, opt for a direct flight.
-It may be more expensive than a layover, but far less stressful for your pet.
-Never change airline companies along the way if at all possible.
+If you are flying, opt for a direct flight.
+It may be more expensive than itineraries with a layover, but it is far less stressful for your pet.
+Never change airline companies along the way, if at all possible.
+If you change airline companies on an international trip, your pet will be subject to import regulations in the layover country.

-Lots of short trips in the car will help your dog or cat get used to leaving its environment and travel will become a bit less stressful.
+Lots of short trips in the car will help your dog or cat get used to leaving its environment.
+Training them in this way will be a bit less stressful for them.
 Get your pet a good restraint, whether a pet carrier or a booster seat.
 If flying, get a good pet crate and get your pet used to it as early as possible.

-Because, we do not always get the opportunity to plan our travels.
-Life brings sudden changes and all of us want our pets with us when it is time to go.
-If temperatures are high, then consider driving to an airport where temperatures are cooler if possible.
-Talk to your airline about holding and loading procedures.
+We do not always get the opportunity to plan our travels.
+Life brings sudden changes, and all of us want our pets with us when it is time to go.
+If temperatures are low or high, then consider changing airports where temperatures are cooler or warmer, if possible.
+Talk to your airline about holding and loading procedures once your pet is checked in.

 If your destination is too hot or cold when you need to travel, you may need to leave your pet with friends or family until such time that it is safe for them to travel.
-Yes, it’s inconvenient, but safety is first and to lose a pet is surely a tragedy.
-Better to fly your best friend alone or go get them later when temperatures are more tolerable.
+Yes, it’s inconvenient, but safety always comes first, and to lose a pet is surely a tragedy.
+It’s better to fly your best friend alone or go get them later, when temperatures are more tolerable.
 Remember that temperatures matter!

 Susan